katagirimx/OpenCV-image-measuring/README.md

 [TODO: add Figure n]

-As detalied abobe, we have successfully computed the size of each object in an our image — our business card is correctly reported as 3.5in x 2in.
-Similarly, our nickel is accurately described as 0.8in x 0.8in.
+As detalied abobe, we have successfully computed the size of each object in an our image — the fiber diameter is correctly reported as 230 nm.

 However, not all our results are perfect.

-The Game Boy cartridges are reported as having slightly different dimensions (even though they are the same size).
-The height of both quarters are also off by 0.1in.
+Some measurements are reported with slightly different dimensions (even though they are the same size).

-So why is this?
-How come the object measurements are not 100% accurate?
 The reason is two-fold:

-* First, I hastily took this photo with my iPhone.
-The angle is most certainly not a perfect 90-degree angle “looking down” (like a birds-eye-view) at the objects.
-Without a perfect 90-degree view (or as close to it as possible), the dimensions of the objects can appear distorted.
+* First, the angle from where the image is taken is most certainly not a perfect 90-degree angle “looking down” (birds-eye-view) from the objects.
+Without a perfect 90-degree view, the dimensions of the objects can appear distorted.
-* Second, I did not calibrate my iPhone using the intrinsic and extrinsic parameters of the camera.
+* Second, it is likelly that the intrinsic and extrinsic parameters of the camera are not calibrated.
 Without determining these parameters, photos can be prone to radial and tangential lens distortion.
-Performing an extra calibration step to find these parameters can “un-distort” our image and lead to a better object size approximation (but I’ll leave the discussion of distortion correction as a topic of a future blog post).
+Performing an extra calibration step to find these parameters can “un-distort” our image and lead to a better object size approximation.

+To increase the accuracy of the object size estimation, strive to obtain as close to a 90-degree viewing angle as possible when taking photos of your objects

 In the meantime, strive to obtain as close to a 90-degree viewing angle as possible when taking photos of your objects — this will help increase the accuracy of your object size estimation.